Skip Navigation

 Logged in as me@example.com

-To clone the sample application so that you have a local version of the code that you can then deploy to Heroku, execute the following commands in your local command shell or terminal:
+Clone the sample application so that you have a local version of the code.
+Execute these commands in your local command shell or terminal:

 $ git clone https://github.com/heroku/python-getting-started.git